-To ensure management actions detailed in Section 2.2 are effective, a series of measurable management targets have been identified.
-If management targets are met then impacts on the local Greater Bilby population will be minimised and the EPA's environmental objective for terrestrial fauna will be achieved.
+To achieve the FEMP objectives specified in Ministerial Statement 1080, a series of fit for purpose risk-based management objectives and actions have been developed and prioritised to ensure potential project related impacts on the Greater Bilby and the Dampier Peninsula Goanna are minimised and are considered acceptable.
+To ensure management actions are effective, measurable management targets have been identified.
+If management targets are met then impacts will be minimised and the overarching EPA's environmental objective for terrestrial fauna will be achieved.